Book with Tripmasters.com to enjoy mobile app during your trip.

 The winemaking region of Champagne is known for its sparkling white wine.
 This is one of the most famous and posh areas of France with many well-known Champagne companies like Moet and Chandon, that have cellars and vineyards.
 This region is intended to enjoy at a leisurely pace if you truly want to appreciate what it has to offer.

-Burgundy has it all - glorious countryside and vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city - Dijon.
+Burgundy has it all - glorious countryside and vineyards, amazing gastronomy, a fabulous history, picturesque villages, awesome towns, the Burgundy Canal and an incredible capital city, Dijon.
 There are also more chateaux in this region than any other in France.

 Normandy, a region of Northern France just west of Paris, is famous for its role in World War II as well as a number of other significant events throughout its history.
 However, its rugged coastline on the English Channel is also home to a number of beautiful small towns and villages perfect for an escape from the congestion of Paris, including Caen, Le Havre, and Rouen.

-Experiences and Adventures
+Experiences & Adventures

 French Seaside Resorts